Back to Pictures (Texas)

 Guadalupe Peak is the highest point in Texas.
 The harder than it looks switchbacks takes you through various mini-climate zones and variety of flora, pine forests and rocky outcrops.
 Topping it off with a spectacular mountain top view and you’ve got yourself a summit worth tackling.

-Get to the trailhead is easy; the trailhead parking lot is next to the Pine Springs Campground.
+Get to the trailhead was easy; the trailhead parking lot sits next to the Pine Springs Campground.
 Just drive straight until the road dead-ends.
 We got there around 9:00am and started the ascent.
-What surprised us was the ruggedness of the trail.
+What surprised us the most was the ruggedness of the trail.
 Hiking boots with stiff soles are highly recommended since the trail is mostly litters with small to medium size rocks.
 This translates to a lot of pounding on your feet.
 If you have time to stop and linger, you will probably discover fossils.
 We encountered quite a few rocks with fossilized shells.

 The beginning of the climbs followed the side of Pine Spring Canyon, then circled to the back of the mountain, up through a pine forest, and onto the final push to reach the summit.
 The summit offered a spectacular view of the Salt Flats, Chihuahua Desert, etc. During the last section of the trail, the sun reflected off the quartz crystals and I told Mary we were walking on diamonds.